JonathanWilbur/asn1-d/readme.md

 * License: [MIT License](https://mit-license.org/)
 * Version: [1.0.0-beta](http://semver.org/)

-**This library is not complete.
-It is uploaded here so the public can track my progress on it and so that, if I get hit by a bus, my code survives.**

 ## What is ASN.1?

 ASN.1 stands for *Abstract Syntax Notation*.
 ASN.1 was first specified in